On this page

 You can see the department’s public school enrolment projections (PDF 516KB).

-For a list of high growth schools and information on how the $185m investment will expand their capacity see the high growth schools fact sheet (PDF 575KB).
+For a list of high growth schools and information on how they will grow by 2022 see the high growth schools fact sheet (PDF 575KB).

 The joint CBD school zone, for Adelaide High School and Adelaide Botanic High School, has been amended from 2020.